Applying for Financial Aid

 The FAFSA (Free Application for Federal Student Aid) asks for your financial information so that the financial aid staff can determine your financial need.
 To determine your EFC (expected family contribution), the US Department of Education uses a formula called the Federal Methodology which takes into account your income, assets, debts, size of family, number of family members in college and other expenses.

 What Happens After You Complete Your Financial Aid Application?

-The Financial Aid Office will send you a financial aid award letter that will detail your awards for fall, spring and summer semesters.
-If you are interested in borrowing the Federal Direct Loan funding on your award letter, follow the instructions to complete the Loan Master Promissory Note (MPN) and Entrance Couseling on www.studentloans.gov.
-If you want to decrease the amount of loan funding you will borrow, send the Financial Aid Office an email at firstname.lastname@example.org stating the amount of funding you would like to borrow.
+Student Financial Services will send you a financial aid award letter that will detail your awards for fall, spring and summer semesters.
+If you are interested in borrowing the Federal Direct Loan funding on your award letter, follow the instructions to complete the Loan Master Promissory Note (MPN) and Entrance Counseling on www.studentloans.gov.
+If you want to make changes to your financial aid package, these can be requested on my.chc.edu.